-Welcare has identified five strategic objectives each of which is underpinned by a number of specific delivery targets:
+Welcare identified five strategic objectives for 2018-2021 each of which is underpinned by a number of specific delivery targets:

-- Service Development: To develop the core service model of emotional and practical support to meet the identified needs. - Impact: To develop further systems for measuring impact and the evolving needs of the children and families we work with. - Partnerships: To work collaboratively to raise awareness and maximise the impact of our services. - Income: To maintain a balanced budget and seek to grow by 20% by 2021. - Support organisational delivery: To review and develop the resources and infrastructure needed to enable our services to function effectively and efficiently, including provision of office accommodation.
+- Service Development: To develop the core service model of emotional and practical support to meet the identified needs. - Impact: To develop further systems for measuring impact and the evolving needs of the children and families we work with. - Partnerships: To work collaboratively with schools and churches to raise awareness and maximise the impact of our services. - Income: To maintain a balanced budget and seek to grow by 20% by 2021. - Support organisational delivery: To review and develop the resources and infrastructure needed to enable our services to function effectively and efficiently, including provision of office accommodation.

-Contributions from volunteers
+Contributions from Volunteers

 Our volunteers are a key, valued part of our service delivery.
 We have developed an innovative and comprehensive programme to engage, support and recognise the role they play.
-We were awarded the Investing in Volunteers award by the United Kingdom Volunteering Forum (UKVF) in October 2015 which recognised the strength of our volunteer recruitment, training and ongoing support procedures.
-We will seek re-accreditation during 2018.
+We renewed our Investing in Volunteers award from the United Kingdom Volunteering Forum (UKVF) for a further three years which recognised the strength of our volunteer recruitment, training and ongoing support procedures.